 Ioanna V. Papathanasiou

-Ioanna V. Papathanasiou is an Assistant Professor at the Nursing Department of the Technological Educational Institute of Thessaly, Larissa, Greece.
+Ioanna V. Papathanasiou is an Assistant Professor at the University of Thessaly, Greece.
 She has been working in the field of General Nursing and Nursing Higher Education.
 She teaches courses on fundamental nursing, palliative nursing, diagnostic nursing, counselling, mental health and health psychology.
 Of her special interest is the development of critical thinking skills in nursing students, as well as the problem solving procedure and the decision making process.
-E-mail: email@example.com
+E-mail: firstname.lastname@example.org

-Panagiotis Plageras is a Professor of Biochemistry and Clinical Chemistry at the Department of Medical Laboratories.
-He is the Dean of School of Health and Welfare Professions of the Technological Educational Institute of Thessaly, Larissa, Greece.
+Panagiotis Plageras is a Professor of Biochemistry and Clinical Chemistry at the University of Thessaly, Greece.
 He teaches at undergraduate and postgraduate programs.
 He is author of several scientific research papers and academic books.
 His main research interests are related to quality control, biochemistry, genetics and biotechnology.
 He has long experience in training health professionals.
-E-mail: firstname.lastname@example.org
+E-mail: email@example.com

-Evangelia Kotrotsiou is a Professor at the Nursing Department of the Technological Educational Institute of Thessaly, Larissa, Greece.
+Evangelia Kotrotsiou is a Professor at the University of Thessaly, Greece.
 Her scientific field is the mental health and care.
-She studied nursing at University of Athens and holds a Master of Science in Social Psychiatry and a Ph.D.
+She studied nursing at University of Athens and holds a Master of Science in Social Psychiatry and PhD.
 Her scientific work is been published in scientific journals and presented at international conferences.
-E-mail: email@example.com
+E-mail: firstname.lastname@example.org

-Konstantinos Tsaras is an Assistant Professor at the Nursing Department of the Technological Educational Institute of Thessaly, Larissa, Greece.
+Konstantinos Tsaras is an Assistant Professor at the University of Thessaly, Greece.
 He has been working in the field of Nursing and Public Health.
 He teaches courses on Biostatistics, Research Methodology, Epidemiology and Nursing adults.
-E-mail: firstname.lastname@example.org
+E-mail: email@example.com

-Evangelos Fradelos is a Scientific Collaborator at the Nursing Department of the Technological Educational Institute of Thessaly, Larissa, Greece.
+Evangelos Fradelos is an Adjunct Professor at the University of Thessaly, Greece.
 He is a clinical teacher in mental health and psychiatric nursing.
 Of his special interest is the development of critical thinking in clinical nursing, mental health in various populations and also spirituality and religiosity and its relation to health parameters.
-E-mail: email@example.com
+E-mail: firstname.lastname@example.org

 Vassiliki Kapralou is a Linguist and holds an MA in Applied Linguistics & ΤΕSOL from Leicester University, UK, and a BA (Hons) in English & Greek Language & Literature from Athens University, Greece.
 She has been a Lecturer in English for Specific Purposes (ESP) at the School of Business & Economics, TEI of Thessaly, since 2001, and has also taught at the University of Thessaly, Hellenic Air-Force Academic, TEI of Piraeus, etc, since 1989.
 She has been coordinating and implementing Erasmus and Youth European projects for more than 15 years.
 Her main research interests lie in the field of European Higher Education Area Practices and Internationalization issues, Multiculturalism & Multilingualism in the EU, CALL & TELL.
 E-mail: email@example.com